-In Mark, Jesus refers to God as "Father" or "Abba (Aramaic for "dad" or "daddy").
-"So what?" you might say again.
+In Mark, Jesus refers to God as "Father" or "Abba".
+Abba is Aramaic for "dad" or "daddy".
+Coming from Galilee, Aramaic would have been the language Jesus and His followers would have spoken.

+"So Jesus called God Abba.
+Is that particularly unusual?" you might say.
 Isn't God regularly referred to as "Father" in the Christian church?
-It doesn't mean that Christians believe that God is their actual father.
+It doesn't mean that Christians believe that God is their actual biological father.